rickbergfalk/postgrator/README.md

 **Version** must be a number, but you may start and increment the numbers in any way you'd like.
-If you choose to use a purely sequential numbering scheme instead of something based off a timestamp, you will find it helpful to start with 000s or some large number for file organization purposes.
+If you choose to use a purely sequential numbering scheme instead of something based on a timestamp, you will find it helpful to start with 000s or some large number for file organization purposes.

 **Action** must be either "do" or "undo".
 Do implements the version, and undo undoes it.
 In other migration tools, this might be "up" and "down".
-Writing undo scripts is completely optional if your dev/migration strategy does not require it.
+Writing undo scripts is optional if your dev/migration strategy does not require it.

 **Optional-description** can be a label or tag to help keep track of what happens inside the script.
 Descriptions should not contain periods.

 **SQL or JS** You have a choice of either using a plain SQL file or you can also generate your SQL via a javascript module.
-The javascript module should export a function called generateSql() that returns back a string representing the SQL.
+The javascript module should export a function called generateSql() that returns a string representing the SQL.

 For example: